daytonsteele/daytonsteele.github.io/_pages/research.md

 Incentivizing Recycling to Improve Sustainability: Evidence from a Randomized Field Experiment, with Atalay Atasu and Saravanan Kesavan

-Forecasting Demand for Spare Parts with Limited Demand Information using Machine Learning, with Saravanan Kesavan
+Towards Interpretable Machine Learning in Forecasting Sales of Spare Parts, with Saravanan Kesavan

 ## Published Papers